luyf1991/luyf1991.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mechanical Engineering, Georgia Institute of Technology, 2019
+* Ph.D. in Mechanical Engineering, Georgia Institute of Technology, 2019
 * B.S. in Mechanical Engineering, Georgia Institute of Technology, 2015